koochyrat/comfort2/README.md

 ```
 # Running

-Make sure nothing else is connected to your Comfort system via ETH03 as only one connection is allowed.
+Make sure nothing else is connected to your Comfort system via ETH02/ETH03 on the specified port.
 ```
 python3 comfort2.py
 ```